jjmilburn/jjmilburn.github.io/_posts/2016-04-04-ttyUSB-to-vagrant-virtualbox.md

 ## Asides

-* [`PySerial`](https://pypi.python.org/pypi/pyserial) is an extremely useful library for abstracting away most of the complexities involved with programatically accessing a serial port for UART communications.
+* [`PySerial`](https://pypi.python.org/pypi/pyserial) is an extremely useful library for abstracting away most of the complexities involved with programmatically accessing a serial port for UART communications.

 * If also occasionally using the serial port outside of the virtual machine,